Mohammad-Afzal123/OMRHomes/README.md

 OMRHomes aims to revolutionize the way property buyers in OMR explore real estate opportunities.
 Enjoy exploring and happy house hunting!

----

-This README provides a comprehensive guide for developers and users alike, ensuring clarity, ease of setup, and a deep understanding of the project’s capabilities and vision.